laumurph/BasicsofPython/_sources/Waiver/PracticeWaiver502.rst

 .. parsonsprob:: pwaiver_pp_3

-   Organize the code snipits so that "Go blue!" and "Go maize!" are printed out alternately, 4 times.
+   Organize the code snippets so that "Go blue!" and "Go maize!" are printed out alternately, 4 times.

    -----
    wow = "Go blue!"